FluxML/Metalhead.jl/docs/src/api/layers_intro.md

 ## Classifier creation

 Metalhead provides a function to create a classifier for neural network models that is quite flexible, and is used by the library extensively to create the classifier "head" for networks.
+This function is called [`Metalhead.Layers.create_classifier`](@ref) and is documented below:

 ```@docs
 Metalhead.Layers.create_classifier
 ```

+Due to the power of multiple dispatch in Julia, the above function can be called with two different signatures - one of which creates a classifier with no hidden layers, and the other which creates a classifier with a single hidden layer.
+The function signature for both is documented above, and the user can choose the one that is most convenient for them.
+Both are used in Metalhead.jl - the latter is used in MobileNetv3, and the former is used almost everywhere else.